hokonkim/ERMINE_Advantages-of-Ionic-Conductors/README.md

-# ERMINE_CrPoisoning
+# ERMINE
-This is a repository for ERMINE-CrPoisoning work.
+This is a repository for ERMINE application.